AkshadaLonkar-Mane/CodeQuest-Python/StringQuest.md

 Given the code below, insert the correct order to concatenate my_string with the following string:

 Exercise: 14

 Given the code below, insert the correct order to convert the first letter of each word in the string to uppercase.

+Exercise:15
+Given the code below, use slicing and insert the correct order to return the first 12 characters in the string.
+Use a single, positive index!

+xercise:16
+Given the code below, use slicing and insert the correct order to return the last 9 characters of the string.
+Use a single, negative index!

+Exercise:17
+Given the code below, use slicing and insert the correct code on line 3 in order to return the entire string in reversed order.

+Exercise:18
+Given the code below, use slicing and insert the correct code on line 3 in order to return every 7th character of the string, starting with the first character.

+Exercise:19
+Given the code below, use slicing and insert the correct order to return the string except the first 10 characters.
+Use a single, positive index!

+Exercise:20
+Given the code below, use slicing and insert the correct order to return the string except the last 4 characters.
+Use a single, negative index!